-A new fundraising campaign, Norwich Street Aid, was launched on Thursday 10 October and will see businesses, charities and the community working together to tackle the issue of rough sleeping in the city centre.
+A new fundraising campaign, Norwich Street Aid, was launched in October and will see businesses, charities and the community working together to tackle the issue of rough sleeping in the city centre.
 The number of people on the streets in the region and across the UK is steadily increasing.The campaign uses the latest contactless technology to enable people to give at a tap of their phone or card.

 The first donation will be made at The Forum by the Lord Mayor of Norwich during the launch.
 The payment terminal will be available in The Forum for anyone wishing to make their own donation.